retreat-manager/yk-retreat-guidelines/README.md

 - [ ] Please do not wear strong perfumes or fragrances while at the temple
 - [ ] make sure to have you garbage to the shed by Wednesday evening
-- [ ] weekly checkin involves: how are you doing and if you need anything; water
+- [ ] weekly checkin involves: how are you doing (not sick) and if you need anything, ie. water

 ## In case of an emergency